-Cool-season begins in November and ends in February.
+The cool season begins in November and ends in February.
 This is the best time to travel to Cambodia when the weather is most favorable.
 The temperature ranges from 21 – 30 Celsius degrees.
-It is the perfect weather to relax on the beach, take a hike in the dense jungles of Cambodia.
+It is the perfect weather to relax on the beach, or take a hike in the dense jungles of Cambodia.

 If you want to experience cruising on the Mekong River, it is recommended to travel between November and January in the dry season.

 Nice weather also means that this is the high season of Cambodia with huge mobs of tourists.
 Destinations are likely to be filled with travelers.
 As a result, booking might be harder and prices are higher.
 If you want to visit Cambodia in this season, remember to book in advance.